 The Holland Scholarship is meant for students who study, do research or internship in a country outside the EU/EEA (the EEA consists of the EU countries and Iceland, Liechtenstein and Norway) and not in your country of origin.

-The Faculty of Architecture and the Built Environment will award 8 scholarships to exchange students to non-EU destinations.
+The Faculty of Architecture and the Built Environment will award 8 scholarships to exchange students to destinations outside of Europe + exchange students to the UK.

 The Faculty of Architecture and the Built Environment can select 8 students for this scholarship!
 To be eligible you should meet the general conditions ánd the following requirements:

-- Selected for an exchange semester to one of our non-EU partner universities
+- Selected for an exchange semester to one of our non-European partner universities

-- Excellence in combination with CGPA (your CGPA should be at least 7,5)
+- Excellence in combination with GPA, grade point average (your GPA should be at least 7.5)

 - Broad interests and development